munificent/craftinginterpreters/book/hash-tables.md

 distinct objects.
 They're essentially duplicates, and we have to compare all of their bytes to detect that.

-<span name="intern">String interning</span> is a process of de-duplication.
+<span name="intern">String interning</span> is a process of deduplication.
 We
-create a collection of interned strings.
-Any string in the collection is guaranteed to distinct from all others.
-When you "intern" a string, you look for a matching string in the collection.
+create a collection of "interned" strings.
+Any string in that collection is guaranteed to be textually distinct from all others.
+When you intern a string, you look for a matching string in the collection.
 If found, you use that original one.
 Otherwise, the string you have is unique, so you add it to the collection.

 <aside name="intern">

+I'm guessing "intern" is short for "internal".
+I think the idea is that the language's runtime keeps its own "internal" collection of these strings, whereas other strings could be user created and floating around in memory.
+When you intern a string, you ask it to add the string to that internal collection and return a pointer to it.

 Languages vary in how much string interning they do and how it's exposed to the user.
 Lua interns *all* strings, which is what clox will do too.
 Lisp, Scheme,